Certseeds/barcode_detection_dataset/README.md

 3. Any uncode part are based on CC-BY-SA-4.0(or any later version).

-TODO: Auto Download and unzip shell script.
+DO NOT TO BE DONE: Auto Download and unzip shell script.
++ you should download and put the pictures to its own subfolder.

 TODO: Use Json to store data labels, produce them by script after download repo.
++ [x] convert the labels to a `filename.yolo.json` file
++ [ ] convert the `filename.yolo.json` file to a yolo format folder

 [![MIT](https://img.shields.io/badge/License-MIT-orange)][MIT]